alec1o/Netly/README.md

 <sub>
 <strong>You should never initialize events in an uncontrolled loop</strong>, (**.On) stores functions that will be
-called when something happens and these functions only need to be initialized once. <i>Understand, It doesn't means that every event will only have one callback attached to it, but it means not to keep calling (**.On) frequently like in Loops</i>.
+called when something happens and these functions only need to be initialized once. <i>Understand, It doesn't mean that every event will only have one callback attached to it, but it means not to keep calling (**.On) frequently like in Loops</i>.
 See examples below of good and bad use.
 </sub>